A lot of people see tile floors as one of the easiest ways to keep a room clean, as it allows you to easily mop and wipe grime and dirt away.

 Grouting is the unfortunate side effect of having tiles, and one of the main areas where grime and dirt can hide from your mop.

-Grouting the seam between tiles and it’s really easy for dirt to become ingrained here, which makes it even more important for you to focus these areas after you’ve mopped so that you don’t drag more dirt into them afterward.
+Grouting the seam between tiles and it’s really easy for dirt to become ingrained here, which makes it even more important for you to focus these areas after you’ve mopped so that you don’t drag more dirt into them afterwards.

 Take a smaller cloth or chamois and soak it in the cleaning solution, then use it to work your way along the grouting to scrub them clean.